 New Jersey concealed carry requires a permit, as does open carry, which are granted on a “may issue” basis.
 New Jersey doesn't forbid carrying in and around your home or fixed place of business or during outdoor activities such as hunting and fishing.
-New Jersey has a reputation for being one of the most restrictive states in the union, so obtaining the permit is often difficult.
 A permit to merely own a handgun is easier to get.
 To be eligible, the applicant must be 21 years of age, eligible to possess a handgun, and must submit to fingerprinting and provide proof of completing a state-approved training course.

 Applicants must give a specific, compelling reason they should be granted the permit, and provide three-character references.
 The application process itself has two parts.
 The application is first submitted to the chief of local police, who conducts a background check.
 After the application is processed by the chief or superintendent of local police, you submit your application to the New Jersey Superior Court.
 For residents, you go to the Superior Court of your county of residence.